Yoast/wordpress-seo/packages/ui-library/readme.md

 The components layer contains more complex and smarter components.
 They are probably the most used building blocks.
 They are a little opinionated, will sometimes contain internal state and represent regular use case components that group multiple elements together into a friendly interface.
 Examples of components are the `InputField` and other form field components, that provide an interface for adding labelling and error messaging to an input element.

 ### Patterns
-The patterns layer contains the most complex and smart components.
-They are the largest and often structural building blocks.
-They are highly opinionated, will probably contain internal state and represent structures that group multiple elements and components together into a friendly interface.
-Examples of patterns are `PageLayout` and `Navigation` components (both undeveloped yet), that provide an interface for structuring entire pages or responsive navigation.
+The patterns layer contains example implementations of standardized element/component combinations.
+They are not actually components you can import and use in your code, but function more as a reference on how to work with the UI library to create rich interfaces.
+Examples of patterns could be `PageLayout` and `Header`, that combine multiple elements/components/plain HTML elements.

 ## The `as` property
 To make components in this library as flexible as possible, most of them implement the `as` property pattern.
 The idea is simple: it allows you to render a component as every valid JSX element, so HTML elements or custom React components.
 It can be read in a sentence like this: "Render `ComponentA` **as** `ComponentB`".
 Popular examples are rendering an anchor that looks like a button, or a label that looks like a title: